 Review more FAQs about NASFAA U Online Courses.

-Designed for the self-paced learner, NASFAA Self-Study Guides enable independent study and include quizzes, learning activities, and self-evaluation, delivered in PDF format.
-Self-Study Guides are updated annually, and can be purchased and downloaded here.
+Designed for the self-paced learner, NASFAA Self-Study Guides enable independent study and include quizzes, learning activities, and self-evaluation, delivered in PDF or e-Reader format.
+Self-Study Guides are updated annually.

 Authorized Training Events are those that use a thorough toolkit of training resources developed by NASFAA available to states and regions in hosting their own training events.
 If a training event is presented using NASFAA authorized materials, attendees will be provided with a voucher code to gain complimentary access to the corresponding credential test.
 Check out NASFAA's Events Calendar for upcoming training events in your area.